26 Broadway: Features

-Lobby, elvators, and stairs
+Lobby, elevators, and stairs

 The entrance hall is 40 ft high.
 It is finished with pink marble and contains pairs of Corinthian marble pilasters, carrying a marble cornice with the names of Standard Oil's cofounders.
 Above the cornice is a beamed ceiling and decorative panels with signs of the zodiac.
 In addition, the floors are clad in travertine and black marble, and the walls have bronze grilles.
 Lighting fixtures, doors, and gates are also made of wrought iron with bronze ornamentation.
 The use of columns, pilasters, rusticated walls, and heavy staircases and doorways was intended to create the effect of "a princely palace or merchant's mansion".

 Leading off the lobby are three banks of elevators: two on the south side of the main corridor, as well as a set of four elevators on the east side near New Street.
 Fifteen elevators serve only the first through 16th stories, while six serve the tower's executive offices, for a total of 21 passenger elevators.
 A set of three fire stairs also rises the height of the building.
 When the building was completed, each story also had its own fire alarm station and watchman's tower, as well as bronze-framed directory signs.